velexi-corporation/VLXI-Cookiecutter-Julia/README.md

    * Commit all updated files (e.g., `poetry.lock`) to the project Git repository.

-6. Add GitHub keys required for GitHub Actions workflows.
+6. Add GitHub keys that are required for GitHub Actions workflows.

    __Documentation Deployment__